spidoosho/NetworkTrackerChromeExtension/README.md

 Test task 2 for Aqua Web Inspector as a Chrome Extension Internship

+## How to install extension

+- Download and extract this project in an empty folder
+- Open `chrome://extensions/`
+- Enable `Developer mode`
+- Click on `Load unpacked` and select folder with extracted project

 ## How to use

 - Open inspect and select tab called `Network Tracker`